otondin/WTestZipCodes/README.md

 - [ ] Implementing pagination on ZipCodeListViewController to zip codes
 - [ ] Handling errors with humanized messages
 - [ ] Adding Unit test to ZipCodeService component
-- [ ] Adding Unit teste to ZipCodeViewModel component
+- [ ] Adding Unit test to ZipCodeViewModel component

 ### Screenshots